Freedom of Information Act

 - Thus, you may have to pay for the records that you request from VDOT.
 FOIA allows us to charge for the actual costs of responding to FOIA requests.
 This would include items like staff time spent searching for the requested records, copying costs, or any other costs directly related to supplying the requested records.
 It cannot include general overhead costs.

-Subsection F of § 2.2-3704 of the Code of Virginia provides that, prior to conducting a search for records, the public body shall notify the requester in writing that the public body may make reasonable charges not to exceed its actual cost incurred in accessing, duplicating, supplying, or searching for requested records and inquire of the requester whether they would like to request a cost estimate in advance of the supplying of the requested records as set forth in subsection F of § 2.2-3704 of the Code of Virginia.
+Subsection F of § 2.2-3704 of the Code of Virginia provides that, prior to conducting a search for records, the public body shall notify the requester in writing that the public body may make reasonable charges not to exceed its actual cost incurred in accessing, duplicating, supplying, or searching for requested records and inquire of the requester whether they would like to request a cost estimate in advance of the supplying of the requested records.
 The public body shall provide the requester with a cost estimate if requested.

 - Thus, you may request that we estimate in advance the charges for supplying the records you have requested.
 This will allow you to know about any costs up front, or give you the opportunity to modify your request in an attempt to lower the estimated costs.